Davidson Wildcats men's basketball

 The Davidson Wildcats basketball team is the basketball team that represents Davidson College in Davidson, North Carolina, in the NCAA.
 The school's team currently competes in the Atlantic 10 Conference.
 The team last played in the NCAA Division I men's basketball tournament in 2022.
-The Wildcats are currently coached by Matt McKillop, in his first season after succeeding his father Bob after the 2021–22 season.
+The Wildcats are currently coached by Matt McKillop, in his third season after succeeding his father Bob after the 2021–22 season.
 Davidson plays its home games at the Belk Arena in Baker Sports Complex on the school's campus.